 Namaste and welcome to Nepal.
 As you arrive in Kathmandu, Vertex Holiday’s airport representative will assist you to the hotel.
-After getting refreshed, our guide will provide insights about the trek.
+After getting refreshed, our guide will provide insights about the Everest three passes trek trek.
 In the evening, there will be a typical Nepali dinner with a cultural program.

 After breakfast, we begin our hike, which leads higher elevation.
 Crossing bridges, we reach to the entry gate of Sagarmatha National Park at Jorsalle.
 Now the trail will be steeper.
 We walk continually till we reach the horse-shoe-shaped Namche Bazaar, which is one of the busiest settlements in the Everest region.

 Mornings are normally chilling in the mountainous region.
-Having a warm breakfast, we begin our trek from Tengboche.
+Having a warm breakfast, we begin our Everest three passes trek from Tengboche.
 The morning bells can be heard.
 Lamas and monks perform their rituals in the morning.